BrianLipscombe/power_standz/README.md

     - View and update my personal profile.
     - See a summary of my orders.
     - Contact the business via social media links about a specific order.
+    - Add comments to review products.
-    - Add comments and/or ratings to review products.
+    - Add ratings to review products.

 3. As a Business Owner, I would like to be able to: